dmbarbour/glas/docs/GlasNamespaces.md

 ## Multiple Definitions

 The namespace model maintains a list of definitions for each name.

-To simplify declarative reasoning, the list of definitions is usually processed as a set: we might sort the list and drop duplicates before further processing.
-After removing duplicates, most names should have a single, unambiguous definition.
-The front-end syntax can resist ambiguity via name shadowing and access control.
+To simplify declarative reasoning, this list of definitions is usually processed as a set, i.e. sort and drop duplicates before further processing.
+After dropping duplicates, most names should have a single, unambiguous definition.
+The front-end syntax should help users avoid ambiguity via name shadowing and qualified imports.

-However, it is feasible to leverage a larger set of definitions to express tables, constraints, or multimethods.
-Some use cases might eventually be built-in, but glas system can also support ad-hoc use cases via `(%defs Name)` (in abstract assembly) evaluating at compile time to set of AST nodes.
+However, we aren't restricted to singleton sets with unambiguous definitions.
+It is feasible to leverage a larger set of definitions to express tables, constraints, or multimethods.
+Some use cases might eventually be built-in, but glas system can also support ad-hoc use cases via `(%defs Name)` returning a set of definitions (as abstract AST nodes).
 Meanwhile, an empty set is useful to declare a name without defining it.

 ## Computation